1995parham-learning/go101/README.md

 gotip download
 ```

-And then use the `gotip` command as if it were your normal go command.

 After installation, use the `gotip` command instead of your normal go command to have latest features.
 To update, run `gotip download` again.
 This will always download the main branch.
 To download an alternative branch, run `gotip download BRANCH` and to download a specific CL, run `gotip download NUMBER`.